 The Innuendo International Film Festival is made with love from filmmakers for filmmakers!
-We love cinema and we would like to promote and push your film through our festival by giving your film the chance to be screened in front of an open-minded audience and offering the creators the possibility to talk directly with the spectators in a friendly familiar atmosphere at the cinema PostModernissimo with several lounges and meet and greet areas to get connected with other filmmakers and professionals to build up your network.
+We love cinema and we would like to promote and push your film through our festival by giving your film the chance to be screened in front of an open-minded audience and offering the creators the possibility to talk directly with the spectators in a friendly familiar atmosphere with several meet and greet areas to get connected with other filmmakers and professionals to build up your network.

 Innuendo is an interesting English word, stemming from Latin but curiously not existing in modern Italian.
 The baroque neologism has been created in the legal environment for referring to parenthetic explanatory material introduced in a lawsuit.
 The very original context of the word “innuendo” is that of political trials around the crown of England in the 17th century.
 Innuendos were rhetorical means used at once by political activists to formulate concealed attacks against absolute monarchy and tyrants as well as by the machinery of the courts to accuse system opponents for being guilty of treason and other capital offences.
 In the legal kind of framework innuendos are either “true” or “false”.
 In an epoch where social realities are more than ever constructed on the basis of allegations that are all but covert, we are keen to spot in films every attempt to let drop a hint, insinuate, allude to and use every figurative instrument (as double-meanings, allusions, insinuations, apparently innocent words, allegations, rumors, suggestive remarks, etc.) in order to support by any means the own particular and interested narrative.